goldenNormal/vgod-github/readme.md

 ### Structural outlier detection experiment with different injection parameters

-#### step 1: inject outlier
+#### step 1: inject outliers

- This is a pre-processing step which injects anomalies into the original clean datasets.
+ This is a pre-processing step which injects outliers into the original clean datasets.

 ```
 python inject_struct_anomaly_groups.py
 ```

- After anomaly injection, the disturbed datasets are saved into "struct_datasets" folder
+ After outlier injection, the disturbed datasets are saved into "struct_datasets" folder

 #### step 2: outlier detection

- This step is to run the **VBM** to detect anomalies in the network datasets.
+ This step is to run the **VBM** to detect outliers in the network datasets.

 ```
 python struct_ano_detect_groups.py --data Cora